nvmiller/toddler-town/README.md

 ## Data sources

 Data are collected from several sources:
-1. The United States Census Bureau for demographic and employment information from the American Community Survey.
-(WEBSITE)
+1. The United States Census Bureau for demographic and employment information from the American Community Survey. `https://www.census.gov/programs-surveys/acs`
-2. The Quandl API for rental cost information from Zillow. 'quandl.com/data/ZILLOW-Zillow-Real-Estate-Research'
+2. The Quandl API for rental cost information from Zillow. `quandl.com/data/ZILLOW-Zillow-Real-Estate-Research`
-3. The Office of Policy Development and Research for information on residential and business density. (huduser.gov/portal/datasets/usps_crosswalk.html)
+3. The Office of Policy Development and Research for information on residential and business density. `huduser.gov/portal/datasets/usps_crosswalk.html`
-4. Harvard University WorldMap for geospatial data on census tracts. (worldmap.harvard.edu)
+4. Harvard University WorldMap for geospatial data on census tracts. `worldmap.harvard.edu`
-5. Texas Health and Human Services for addresses and capacities of licensed daycares in Houston. (dfps.state.tx.us/Child_Care/Search_Texas_Child_Care)
+5. Texas Health and Human Services for addresses and capacities of licensed daycares in Houston. `dfps.state.tx.us/Child_Care/Search_Texas_Child_Care`

 ## Data processing